-In antiquity, aqueducts were a means to transport water from one place to another, achieving a regular and controlled water supply to a place that would not otherwise have received sufficient water to meet basic needs such as irrigation of food crops and drinking fountains.
-They may take the form of underground tunnels, networks of surface channels and canals, covered clay pipes or monumental bridges.
+Aqueducts transport water from one place to another, achieving a regular and controlled supply to a place that would not otherwise receive sufficient quantities.
+Consequently, aqueducts met basic needs from antiquity onwards such as the irrigation of food crops and drinking fountains.
+Ancient aqueducts took the form of tunnels, surface channels and canals, covered clay pipes and monumental bridges.

 Ever since the human race has lived in communities and farmed the land, water management has been a key factor in the well-being and prosperity of a community.
 Settlements not immediately near a freshwater source dug shafts into underground water tables to create wells and cisterns were also created to collect rainwater so that it could be used at a later date.
-Aqueducts, however, allowed communities to live further from a water source and to utilise land which would otherwise have been unusable for agriculture.
+Underground aqueducts and those built as bridges on the surface, however, allowed communities not only to access clean and fresh water but to live further from a water source and to utilise land which would otherwise have been unusable for agriculture.